PiMaker/XiiLang/doc/statements.md

 The out statement is used for user output.
 You can use literals surrounded by double quotes (```"```), numbers, variables or any combination of these as parameters.
 Output will be formated according to the passed type.
 Example: ``` out "The number " 6 " is " x ``` where x is an initialized variable

+## function

+Format: ``` function [type parameter]* ```
+The function statement defines a new function.
+It takes the parameters for the function as parameters to the statement.
+It also opens a new block which has to be ended by an ```end``` statement.

+## call

+Format: ``` call <function name> [parameter]* ```
+The call statement is used to call functions.
+The first parameter is the function to call by name, followed by the parameters to pass.
+These can  be literals, numbers or variables which will be passed by value.

 ## if

 Format: ``` if <condition> ```